Role of the Governing Board

 School Governors are the largest volunteer group in the country and are drawn from all walks of life.
 Their main responsibility is to determine the aims and overall conduct of the school with a view to promoting high standards of educational achievement.
 Their specific duties include setting staffing levels, appointing a Principal, setting and agreeing the school budget, ensuring that a broad and balanced curriculum is delivered as well as monitoring pupil performance, health and safety and the management of the premises.

 Hinchingbrooke School has a Governing Board comprising staff, parent, foundation and community governors.
-We work closely with the school’s senior managers and receive support and training from Cambridgeshire County Council’s Governor Services Team and employ a professional clerk.
+We work closely with the school’s senior managers and receive support and training from Cambridgeshire County Council’s Governor Services Team.
 Since becoming an Academy in 2011 three of the governors also serve as Directors of the Academy Trust.

 It is our ambition that all Hinchingbrooke students achieve, at each stage, the highest possible step on their learning journey.
 They will have self-confidence, founded in their learning achievements and social skills, to become good citizens.
 Their physical and spiritual well being will give them energy and enthusiasm for the challenges before them.
 We expect that they will have pride in their success and find their school life a lasting inspiration.
 For our students, we seek to be the best.